-Our Matching Program pairs you with a child, youth or adult living with a disability who wants an Ally – a friend and companion to talk to, go to a movie with or do any of the things that friends do together.
+The Matching Program pairs volunteers or Allies, with a child, youth or adult living with a disability or Friend, who wants a companion to talk to, go to a movie with or do any of the things that friends do together.
+There are more than 140 people with disabilities waiting for a volunteer.
+If you enjoy spending time with people and have an hour or two available each week, we invite you to volunteer as an Ally with the Matching Program.

 The biggest wish of people on our waiting list is to have someone to meet for a coffee!

-Here are just a few of people waiting for a volunteer Ally like you to make a difference:
+Here are just a few Friends waiting for an Ally to spend time with:

 How to Become an Ally